sherksiva/nodejs_mysql_swagger_api/README.md

-# Node.js CRUD API with Swagger Documentation using MySQL
+# Node.js CRUD API, MySQL with Swagger Documentation

 This project is a simple CRUD API built using Node.js, Express, and MySQL, with Swagger for API documentation.
 The API allows users to create, read, update, and delete users in the system.